sveltejs/kit/.changeset/empty-falcons-run.md

 '@sveltejs/adapter-cloudflare': patch
 ---

-Convert entry to TypeScript; check for Cache match sooner; use `worktop` for types & Cache operations
+Check for Cache match sooner; use `worktop` for types & Cache operations